VicXue/COMP90024_Assignment2/README.md

 - You would need the `id_rsa` ssh private key in the `playbook` folder, if you want to deploy the playbook with a clean slate.
 - You would need to replace the `ansible_become_pass` variable in the `inventory/inventory.ini` file with your sudo password.
-- You would need to set up your MRC password and provide it upon the input prompt after executing the script.
+- You would need to set up your MRC password and provide it upon the input prompt when executing the script.

-P.s.
+p.s.
 Due to the intrinsics of docker swarm, the CouchDB cluster may not finish its setup sometimes.
 The deployment process may fail or throw errors.
 Let me know if that happens.

 ## Documentation

 - CouchDB